Posted on Sunday, May 15th, 2022 at 10:05 pm

 The process of navigating a disability claim can be difficult and confusing.
 This can be a devastating experience if you’ve already applied for a wheelchair to be paid for by Medicare and been denied.
 You need to speak with an experienced disability lawyer to understand your options.

 Our focus is purely on disability, and this is the only type of law we practice.
-This gives us a depth of experience that we can bring to your claim.
+This gives us the depth of experience that we can bring to your claim.
 We’ve helped many other individuals just like you get the help they need, and we gladly share their testimonials.